beratcan97/WebOS/README.md

 ## TODO
 > Import fonts

-> fix the lang variable to a service
+> Fix the lang variable to a service

-> import logo for "news"
+> Import logo for "news"

-> detect view orientation
+> Detect view orientation

+> Detect if pwa is installed or not

+> Weather gives error in console

 ## Development server